kuboschek/translate-server/README.md

  * `GOOGLE_API_KEY`: If specified, enable the Google Cloud Translation backend with given key.
  * `ENABLE_MOCK`: If specified, enables the mock backend.
 This is used for testing upstream failure handling.

+### Testing Strategy

+* The cache package is fully unit tested.
+It plays a part in every request and is critical to reducing upstream load.
+* `handler.go` has full coverage as well.
+It handles every request, making it a critical piece of code.
+* `sanity_test.go` contains tests running `gofmt` and `govet`.
+Code is more often read than written, so this was a no-brainer.

 ## HTTP Interface

 The server accepts HTTP `POST` requests to port 8080, the path is `/`.